mctools/simplebuild-dgcode/doc/source/griff.rst

 :sbpkg:`GriffFormat` :
   Package with common definitions used by both reader and writer modules.
-Also contains command-line scripts for inspecting griff files (``sb_griffformat_info`` and ``sb_griffformat_dumpfile``).
+Also contains command-line scripts for inspecting Griff files (``sb_griffformat_info`` and ``sb_griffformat_dumpfile``).

 :sbpkg:`GriffDataRead` :